szymon-sawicki/cinema-app/README.md

 ## NEXT TASKS TO DO

+- add tickets routing
 - fix deleting cinema !!
+- some rafctorings (look at TODO in project)
 - write all javadoc stubs
-- REST API with security
+- security of REST API
 - postman documentation